Seldom-SE/Seldom-SE.github.io/index.md

 [GitHub](https://github.com/Seldom-SE/seldom_state)

-`seldom_state` is my most popular crate.
+`seldom_state` is the go-to state machine crate for Bevy.
 It adds a component-based state machine that you can add to your entities.
 You can define your own states and triggers, and you can automatically add and remove bundles based on the current state.
 Most of the implementation involved Rust type system magic and Bevy reflection, which was fun to work with and resulted in a pretty clean API.